sanskrit/raw_etexts_english/blogs/manasataramgini/2004-11-28_further-proceedings-on-the-battle-front.md

 +++
-title = "Further proceedings on the battlexa0front"
+title = "Further proceedings on the battle front"

 +++
 We invested today in some heavy duty diplomatic negotiations in the hope